 There’s an unofficial Yahoo Finance API available on RapidAPI.
 The Yahoo Finance API allows you to query:

 How much does the Yahoo Finance API cost?

-The API follows a freemium pricing model.
-This means the API offers a certain amount of API calls for free, then charges for more requests past the threshold.
+The API follows a freemium pricing model, meaning the API offers a certain amount of API calls for free.
+It charges for more requests past the threshold.

 Under the Basic plan for the Yahoo Finance API, you’re allowed 500 API calls per month for free, then $0.002 per additional request.

-There are paid tiers for higher usage, including a $200 Mega plan for unlimited usage.
+The paid tiers allow higher usage, including a $200 Mega plan for unlimited usage.

 See the pricing table here:

 Get a more detailed look at the Yahoo Finance API and how to use it.

 Alphavantage is another good alternative to Google Finance because it’s regularly maintained.
 It also has public documentation and an enormous amount of available data options tailored to your data-tracking interests.

 Like most APIs, it offers free public endpoints and it simply requires a key for tracking your usage.